- Mission Director

 A well-trained, independent and self-regulating defense bar is crucial for an effective justice system.
-Improving proficiency of the defense bar will help improve the public perception of the legal system as a viable means of recourse for grievances and a mechanism for fighting impunity.
-Thus the project focuses on:
+Improving proficiency of the defense bar will help enhance the public perception of the legal system as a viable means of recourse for grievances and a mechanism for fighting impunity.
+To attain these goals, the project focuses on:

-- Development and growth of the national and regional advocaturas (defense bar), as well as qualified attorneys able to serve the needs of the public
+- Development and growth of the national and regional advocaturas (defense bar), and its defense advocate members to better serve the needs of the public;

-Providing for a fair, transparent, and relevant qualification exams for advocates.
-ABA ROLI and USAID partnered with the Ministry of Justice to create computer-based testing for licensing that will help ensure a fair testing process (the first examination was successfully piloted in October 2014).
-The project will work on further development of the tests.
+- Developing fair, transparent, and relevant qualification exams for defense attorneys.
+ABA ROLI and USAID partnered with the Ministry of Justice to create computer-based testing for licensing that helps to ensure a fair testing process (the first examination was successfully piloted in October 2014).

-Ensuring consistent quality continuing legal education for practicing attorneys.
-The project also focuses on training and providing continuous legal education to attorneys in with the Attorneys Training Center (ATC) as a leading provider of professional training for lawyers.
+- Ensuring consistent quality of continuing legal education for practicing attorneys.
+The program also provides continuing legal education to attorneys by partnering with a leading professional training institution for lawyers, the Advocates Training Center.